Best Family Cars 2025

 Citroen C3 Aircross

 Compact crossovers - cars with a small wheelbase but designed with tall, chunky bodies like an SUV - make it possible for those with younger kids to have a smaller car as their main family transport.
-That’s a big change - you could never really do that with a MINI or a Vauxhall Corsa, say.
+That’s a big change.
+You could never really do that with a Mini or a Vauxhall Corsa say.
 You can with a Citroen C3 Aircross.
-It’s genuinely spacious inside, and the ride quality is super soft so it feels really comfy and relaxing to drive.
-Clearly it doesn’t have as much space as a full-sized family SUV, so if you’re packing a couple of buggies then it probably won’t work for you.
-But if you want the most feasibly compact family car, this is well worth a look.
-Also consider: Skoda Kamiq Find out everything you need to know about the Citroen C3 Aircross or take a look at the latest used Citroen C3 Aircross offers.
+It’s genuinely spacious inside – there’s now even a seven-seater option – and the ride quality is super soft so it feels really comfy and relaxing to drive.
+Clearly it doesn’t have as much space as a full-sized family SUV, but it's roomier than you’d expect and well worth a look.
+Also consider: Skoda Kamiq Find out everything you need to know about the Citroen C3 Aircross or take a look at the latest used Citroen C3 Aircross offers | Lease a Citroen C3 Aircross Back to top

 Tesla Model Y

-BMW 3 Series Touring
+BMW i5 Touring

 Honda Civic